VincentBrodin/VincentBrodin/README.md

 <a align="center" href="https://vinbro.se">Portfolio</a>

 ### Projects
-- [godo](https://github.com/VincentBrodin/godo) - A modern build system inspired by Make with some much needed QoL changes.
+- [godo](https://github.com/VincentBrodin/godo) - A modern build system inspired by Make with some much needed QoL changes writen in go.

 - [GoGym](https://github.com/VincentBrodin/gogym) - Web app for tracking, storing and improving your workouts, built with go and vue.